Beacon Awarded 23 + 24 INC 5000, 23 + 24 Communicator Awards in Healthcare + Construction Best Website, UX + Visual Appeal

 So how do you fix this problem?
 Super easy!
 You go to your Facebook Insights and then head to “Posts”.
 Here you will see a clear overview of what days your existing audience is online and what times they are most active.
 Now you can simply start posting at those times and see your engagement increase instantaneously.

-2. Are You Asking Your Audience To Engage?
+2. Are You Asking Your Target Audience To Engage?

 But whatever you do, do not forget about the “Story” feature.
 Here you can create incredibly engaging content through the use of fun polls, question boxes, and so much more.
 The added bonus?
 The market research you can gain from these polls is incredible.
 Definitely grab your notepad because your audience is going to give you some great ideas.